Ciarán Griffiths: Biography

 Griffiths was born in Manchester to a Welsh father and Irish mother, and attended St Mary's RC High School in Astley near Leigh, between 1994 and 1999; it was during this time that he starred in Children's Ward at the age of thirteen.

 Aside from his long-running roles in The Bill and Shameless, Griffiths has made guest appearances on Coronation Street, Clocking Off, Waterloo Road and numerous other programmes.

 In 2007, Griffiths starred alongside Conrad Westmaas in the short film The Visitor.
 He also appeared as "Psycho" in the film There's Only One Jimmy Grimble.

-He also starred in the British vampire film Dead Cert which was directed by Steven Lawson, and he appeared in Waterloo Road as Dylan Hodge in Series 6 in 2010/2011.
+He also appeared in the British vampire film Dead Cert, which was directed by Steven Lawson, and he appeared in Waterloo Road as Dylan Hodge in Series 6 in 2010–2011.

-In the August 2011 issue of Attitude Magazine, Griffiths took his top off and appeared sporting a red boxing kit.
-Photos from the shoot were taken at Cloud 23 Bar in the Hilton Hotel in Manchester.

-In 2016, he appeared in Vera, on ITV in the episode, "The Sea Glass", he played the role of Steve Stonnall.
+In 2016, he appeared in Vera on ITV in the episode "The Sea Glass", playing Steve Stonnall.